-Coming second, we'd give it to documentation.
+Coming in second, we'd give it to documentation.
 Since managing a project involves lots of documentation, it’s only standard for project management software to have a seamless documentation setting.
 Project management software should be capable of assisting your team in simplifying the processes of documenting progress, from phase to phase of the projects.
 Also, it should allow team members to easily create shared documents and have access to them when needed.

 We can't help but emphasize on an accurate and self-explanatory dashboard.
 Project management software is not complete without a self-explanatory panel, which comes in handy for accurate reporting.
 With a good dashboard, your KPIs will be accurately reported.
 The dashboard should let the team members know what they have to do during the day, their expired tasks, the teams, and the projects they belong to, among others.

-Then we have seamless and hassle-free communication systems.
+Next we have seamless and hassle-free communication systems.
 Teamwork can't be complete without proper communication.
 Any decent project management software ensures that department-to-department and person-to-person communication is easily initiated, followed-up, and executed.
 Allowing comments and interactions within the project will facilitate the progress of the tasks and the rapid answer to bottlenecks and problems.

 Finally, we have collaboration and updates.
 Project management software should be able to alert or notify the team members of any recent updates concerning an on-going project.

 These days, practically everyone has a Gmail account and is familiar with Google.
-For those already utilizing Google docs, spreadsheets, and Google Drive, Workep is a no-brainer to bring everything together seamlessly.
+For those already utilizing Google Docs, Spreadsheets, and Google Drive, Workep is a no-brainer to bring everything together seamlessly!

 Wisdom is one click away!
 For a project to develop properly, knowing when, who, how, where, and what is happening is essential.
 Time is gold for those who take on the adventure of looking for success, so wasting it is not an option.
-Sometimes it can be exhausting to ask each person on your team what have they been up to.
-So, once you have a few minutes off, check your device and read the notifications Workep provides and you won’t miss a thing!
+Sometimes it can be exhausting to ask each person on your team what they have been up to, so, once you have a few minutes off, check your device and read the notifications Workep provides and you won’t miss a thing!

 You’ll be up to date with projects you belong to, the creation of new tasks and files, meeting invitations and much more.
-You decide what to receive on settings, and if it is not your favorite way to see reports, you can allow pop-up notifications to let you know in real time what is going on with your team.
+You decide what to receive in settings, and if it is not your favorite way to see reports, you can allow pop-up notifications to let you know in real time what is going on with your team.